-Let us begin by listing the nonvanishing Born term contributions to the unpolarized and the polarized spin-spin two-body hadron tensor components.
+Let us begin by listing the non-vanishing Born-term contributions to the unpolarized and the polarized spin--spin two-body hadron tensor components.
 They can be obtained from the two-body hadron tensors in covariant fashion by using the projections (\ref{ULFproj}) and the two-body representations of the spin vectors (\ref{spin1}) and (\ref{spin2}).
 An alternative and rather convenient approach is to use helicity amplitudes $h^{V,A}_{\lambda;\lambda_q\lambda_{\bar q}}$ in the c.m.\ frame where $\lambda$ denotes the rest frame $m$-quantum number of the $(\gamma^*,Z)$ (the quark momentum defines the $z$-direction).
 The helicity amplitudes are given by

 One obtains

 and

 For completeness we also list the single spin Born term contributions.
 They read